 The benefits are obvious; the course adapts to the learner’s needs, providing materials that enhance the learning experience and neatly sidestepping those that are not required.
 The results… time saved and a much more engaging learning experience, while the learner stays very much in control.

-Well, the Filtered algorithm has been further enhanced to work on larger and larger libraries of content, and to my absolute delight it is beginning in the world of Learning and Development.
+Well, the Filtered algorithm has been further enhanced to work on larger and larger libraries of content, and to my absolute delight it is making an impact in the world of Learning and Development.

 It is an excellent example of content curation for learning – a topic of real resonance for many L&D teams – as well as a recommendation engine to select what is the most appropriate piece of pre-curated content to an individual L&D professional.